Understanding Strokes

 This information explains what a stroke is and what to do if you or someone you are with is having a stroke.

 A stroke is when blood stops going to part of your brain.
 This can happen if a blood vessel that sends blood to your brain is blocked or leaking.
-When your brain does not get enough blood, it stops working as it should.
+This prevents your brain from getting enough oxygen.
+When it does not get enough blood and oxygen, the cells die and your brain stops working as it should.

 Strokes and cancer